Extremality in semidistributive lattices: Open questions

 \begin{question} Is it true that any semidistributive shellable lattice is extremal? \end{question}

-Another direction to generalize \cref{thm:CUextremalshellable} is to look at join-congruence uniform and meet-congruence uniform lattices.
-We proved in \cref{cor:mainresultLBUB} that any join-congruence uniform lattice that is shellable is join-extremal.
+Another direction to generalize Theorem \ref{thm:CUextremalshellable} is to look at join-congruence uniform and meet-congruence uniform lattices.
+We proved in Corollary \ref{cor:mainresultLBUB} that any join-congruence uniform lattice that is shellable is join-extremal.
 What about the converse:

 \begin{question} Is it true that any join-congruence uniform lattice that is join-extremal is shellable? \end{question}